 English 250: Advanced Oral and Written Communication

-Outcome 3: Students will compose writing/presentations in different genres and in multiple media that respond to a variety of academic, professional, and social situations.
+- Write effective texts in different genres and in multiple media to respond to a variety of professional and creative needs.

 - Develop a productive and effective composing process that focuses on the production of text and presentations across multiple drafts as well as strategies for research, invention, revision, editing, peer review, and reflection;